Wing Commander IV: The Price of Freedom: Plot

 The Telamon system is under biological attack.
 The vast majority of the colony, particularly planet FT957, has died.
 Few survive the attacks, hale and untouched, evidently due to an innate immunity.
 The survivors at the colony recount that visiting Dragons dropped canisters containing a biological weapon.
 Blair traces the attacking Dragons to the Axius System, which he infiltrates.
 There he discovers a secret starbase, guarded by the TCS Vesuvius, and manned by thousands of black-clad soldiers, including Seether, collectively known as the Black Lance.
 Blair learns that their leader is Admiral Geoffrey Tolwyn, who is instigating a war between the Border Worlds and Confed, with the goal being constant war-driven evolution of tactics and technology, to prepare the Confederation to meet the next hostile alien race.
 The Gen-Select Bioweapon, recently tested at Telamon, is the next obvious step in the plan: a virus that kills off all but the most genetically superior.
 Blair is spied by Seether and forced to fight his way out.

 The Intrepid, pursued by the Vesuvius and Tolwyn's Black Lance pilots, makes a run toward Earth, intending to stop Tolwyn from addressing Congress.
 Though helped by the intervention of the TCS Mount St. Helens, sister ship to the Vesuvius, and its new captain, Eisen, the Intrepid is unsuccessful in stopping Tolwyn.
 Blair duels Seether one-on-one above Earth and then lands at the Congressional Building.

 Tolwyn delivers his report on the Border Worlds and Blair slips in.
 If Blair makes a silent entrance, Tolwyn alerts the chamber guards to arrest Blair and he is not given a chance to speak, instead being executed.
 If Blair instead chooses to make a dramatic entrance, Paladin gives him the chance to speak before the Assembly.
 Blair baits Tolwyn into revealing his true agenda and admitting his crimes.

 If the player scores enough points against Tolwyn, the Senate votes against war.
 Tolwyn is then indicted and convicted for his actions; lacking an appeal, he hangs himself in his jail cell, rather than be executed.
-Blair will either regain his rank as Colonel and be seen helping Panther train new pilots at the Academy or using Black Lance assets to crush rebellions with Hawk at his side as the new Admiral, depending on the general tone of his choices throughout the game.
+Blair will either regain his rank as Colonel and be seen helping Panther train new pilots at the BWS Intrepid or using Black Lance assets to crush rebellions with Hawk at his side as the new Admiral, depending on the general tone of his choices throughout the game.
 If the player makes the wrong choices facing Tolwyn, Blair is convicted of treason and executed as the war begins.
 This also happens if at any time Blair is captured by Confederation forces after his defection.
 If Blair fails enough missions before his defection, he is simply sent back to his farm.